ariga/atlas/doc/md/deployment/intro.md

 In addition, the Management UI automatically tracks and audits all changes using the "Activity & History" feature.

 The Atlas Management UI is designed to be a long-running process.
-It is therefore recommended to run it against a persistent database that will make sure your team's schemas, database credentials, migration history and more are not lost in case you need to restart the service.
+It is therefore recommended running it against a persistent database that will make sure your team's schemas, database credentials, migration history and more are not lost in case you need to restart the service.
 Atlas uses [tink](https://developers.google.com/tink), a battle-tested encryption library created at Google, to encrypt all sensitive information.
-Following recommendations from the developers of tink, Atlas uses [AEAD](https://developers.google.com/tink/aead?hl=en) encryption with an AES128_GCM type key.
+Following recommendations from the developers of tink, Atlas uses [AEAD](https://developers.google.com/tink/aead?hl=en) encryption with an AES256_GCM type key.

 In this section we will review two deployment and usage options:
 1. Deploying on a VM/EC2 instance with persistent storage.